I Followed a Dermatologist’s Exact Skincare Routine — Here’s What Happened

-It’s no secret that dermatologists have the best tips for curating a well-rounded skin-care regimen.
+It’s no secret that dermatologists have the best tips for curating a well-rounded skincare regimen.
 But what products or rituals do they use in their own routines?
-I asked Dr. Dendy Engelman, a board-certified dermatologist based in New York City, to give me a glimpse into her personal skin-care rituals.
+I asked Dr. Dendy Engelman, an NYC-based board-certified dermatologist, to give me a glimpse into her personal skincare rituals.
 After getting the full scoop, I wondered if Dr. Engelman’s routine would be just as effective on my oily skin as it is on hers.
 Here’s what happened when I tried it.

 STEP 1: Cleanser